meilisearch/documentation/learn/core_concepts/documents.md

 #### NDJSON

 NDJSON or jsonlines objects consist of individual lines where each individual line is valid JSON text and each line is delimited with a newline character.
 Any [rules that apply to formatting NDJSON](http://ndjson.org/) also apply to Meilisearch documents.

-Meilisearch will expect NDJSON documents when it receive the `application/x-ndjson` content-type header.
+Meilisearch will only accept NDJSON documents when it receives the `application/x-ndjson` content-type header.

 Compared to JSON, NDJSON has better writing performance and is less CPU and memory intensive.
 It is easier to validate and, unlike CSV, can handle nested structures.